List of overage players in Olympic football

 Since the 1992 tournament, male squads have been required to consist of players under 23 years old; since the 1996 tournament, a maximum of three players over the age of 23 have been allowed per squad.

 This is a list of all-time overage players (also known as wild card players in some countries) in Olympic football since the 1996 tournament.

-Overage players rule in Olympic football have influenced other competitions like Asian Games football and Pan American Games football.
+Overage players rules in Olympic football have influenced other competitions like Asian Games football, Pan American Games football, and African Games football.